M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
  - Add: aboutUs.html page in templates
  - Add: Information about customers business
+ - Add: AboutUsController.java
 Task E:
 - Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample